By Helen Adler

 It’s best to start your dog off with a good shampoo at the start of shedding season to help eliminate debris and flaked skin that built up over the winter.
 Use shampoos that are meant for dogs only; human shampoos are overly perfumed and can cause dryness.
 As you shampoo, examine your dog for any problems.
 Here are a few things to look for:

-- And two important general dog cleanliness measures:
+And there are two important general dog cleanliness measures:

 The next step is brushing your dog’s coat, which you should aim to do once a week during peak shedding season.
 Different brushes work best on different types of fur: